 I used to be in a situation where an email would arrive, ping my computer, my iPad and my iPhone all at the same time.
 Boy, was I stressed!
 First of all, turn all notifications off on all devices.
 If you are serious about only checking your email twice a day, then you don’t need to be notified the moment they arrive.
 Then have your work email on only one device.
-I have them only on my iPad and despite the fact it’s available, I don’t ask it to push my emails (i.e. download them as soon as they arrive).
-I have set it to manual, so that emails only download when I open the Apple Mail app.
-I don’t tend to pick my iPad up as often as my iPhone (so I avoid some of the temptation to check my emails), but it is still available if I am away from my computer and need to deal with an email urgently.
+I now have a work mobile phone and have them only on there.
+I have the notifications switched off but my work mobile is still available if I am away from my computer and need to deal with an email urgently.

 5. Don’t Reply to All Emails

 I find this one really hard, because it seems discourteous.
 But if an email is an information only email, you do not need to respond by thanking the person for sending the email to you.
 It simply doubles the amount of email traffic.
 Remember too that email is not a chat system (again I am worse at this than I’d like to think).
 Banter backwards and forwards between someone who has sent you an email isn’t very productive!
 If you want banter, pick the phone up to them instead – it will be quicker in the long run!